RosyGraph/lightweight-ml-library/README.md

+# Machine Learning Practice

-This is a machine learning library developed by Chris Stevenson for CS5350/6350 in University of Utah.
+This library was developed for the University of Utah's machine learning introductory course.

-# Usage
+## Usage

 To display usage information for any of the subdirectories listed, please `cd` into the subdirectory and run `./run.sh -h`.